-The idea of making this dream into reality, came up in my mind when my fall semester exams schedule was revealed.
-I had the whole January off, if I would pass all the exams in December that is, which of course makes it a bit more tricky, but also quiet motivating.
-Is there anything better than a though of backpacking with your friends in warm, beautiful and sunny Southeast Asia in January, when temperature in Copenhagen is usually somewhere around 0 C?
+The idea of making this dream into reality, came up when my fall semester schedule was revealed.
+I didn’t have any classes in January, which meant that if I would pass all my exams in December, I would have the whole January left to my imagination, and is there anything better than a thought of backpacking in warm, beautiful and sunny Southeast Asia in January, when temperature in Copenhagen is usually somewhere around 0 C degree?

-So on 6th of January, when Copenhagen felt like one big fridge, I took 3 flights, Copenhagen – Dusseldorf, Dusseldorf-Abu Dhabi and finally Abu Dhabi-Ho Chi Minh City.
+So on 6th of January, when Copenhagen felt like one big refrigerator, I took 3 flights, Copenhagen – Dusseldorf, Dusseldorf-Abu Dhabi and finally Abu Dhabi-Ho Chi Minh City.

-I was supposed to be traveling in Vietnam with my two good friends from High School, but since one of them was in Australia finishing her semester abroad, and the other one had an exam at home, I decided to come to Vietnam a few days earlier.
-And I am really glad that I did.
+I was supposed to be traveling around Vietnam with my friends from High School, but since one of them was in Australia finishing her semester abroad, and the other one had an exam in the beginning of January, I decided to come to Vietnam alone, a few days before my friends would arrive.
+And I am really glad that I did that.

 Traveling with friends is awesome.
-I would definitely not want to travel around Vietnam alone.
-I just don’t think that traveling alone for a longer time is my thing, but being alone for a couple of days is actually quiet fun.
-It’s a whole different experience, than traveling with friends.
-You notice much more of your surroundings, you get to do whatever you want and you get to spend some time with yourself, and how often in life do we actually get a chance to do that?
+I would definitely not want to travel alone for too long, I just don’t think it’s my thing, but being alone for a couple of days is actually quiet fun.
+Being alone in a foreign country and exploring on your own is very different and interesting experience, you notice so much more of your surroundings, you get to do whatever you want and you get to spend time with yourself, and how often in life do we actually get a chance to do that?

 I landed late in the evening, after 25 hours of traveling, and thanks to my dear friend Sarah (who used to live in Ho Chi Minh and explained to me how to get a taxi from the airport and not get ripped off) I managed to get to my hotel without any difficulties.
 Years of traveling have thought me one thing, if you can survive getting from the airport to your hotel, it’s a good sign.
-For some reason this very first part of the journey can often be the most difficult one, and if you are white, girl and tourist, your chances of getting into troubles are unfortunately quiet big.
+For some reason this very first part of the journey can often be the most difficult one, and if you are a girl and a tourist on top of that, your chances of getting into troubles are unfortunately quite big.

-I got into my room, changed into a bikini, went for a late night swim in a rooftop pool with shining lights of Ho Chi Minh around me, ordered a pizza (I know, traveling to the other half of the world for a pizza) watched some Kpop videos and felt very happy.
+I got into my room, changed into a bikini, went for a late night swim in the rooftop pool overlooking shining lights of Ho Chi Minh City, ordered a pizza (I know, traveling to the other side of the world for a pizza..) watched some Kpop videos and felt asleep feeling very happy.

 and here is the first part of my Ho Chi Minh photo diary, more coming soon 😉